-With hundreds of different options out there, the best iPad case for you depends on several factors, including your travel needs, how you use your device, and personal style preferences.
-A durable iPad case is highly desirable for anyone who travels with a tablet, whether that’s daily commutes or overseas adventures.
+With hundreds of different options out there, the best iPad case for you depends on several factors including your travel needs, how you use your device, and any style preferences.
+A durable version is preferable if you take your tablet outside the house, whether on daily commutes or overseas adventures.

-We pulled together our top picks for iPad cases in 2020 based on their overall value, protection, waterproofing, and extras like an inbuilt keyboard.
+These are our current top picks for iPad cases worth buying in 2023, based on their level of protection, waterproofing, value for money, and any extras they include.

 What to Look For in an iPad Case

 Where do you plan on taking it?
 Who else will use it?
 How much protection do you need?
 Do you need a separate keyboard?
-Will there be young children nearby?
+Will the whole family be using it, including young children?

-If you only use your iPad case at home or work, you likely don’t need a case that’s drop-proof to ten feet.
-You may not want a larger, bulkier waterproof case either.
-On the other hand, if you’re prone to spills and fluke accidents, a durable case like this may be exactly what you need.
+If you only use your iPad case at home or work, you likely don’t need one that’s drop-proof to ten feet.
+You may not want a larger, bulkier waterproof model either.
+That said, if you’re prone to spills and fluke accidents, a durable case like this may be exactly what you’re after.

-When choosing an iPad case for long-term travel, consider its suitability for outdoor adventures and rough treatment, but don’t forget the extra size and weight that goes with it.
+When choosing a case for long-term travel, consider its suitability for outdoor adventures and rough treatment, but don’t forget the extra size and weight that goes with it.
 If you’re looking for something kid-friendly, factors like drop protection become even more important than usual.

-All of the cases are drop-proof to five feet, which is all you really need for indoor use at home or the office.
-If you do plan on taking your iPad on more dangerous adventures, though, you’re going to want a more durable case.
-See our recommendations below for protective iPad cases and waterproof iPad cases.
+All of the cases are drop-proof to five feet, which is all you really need for primarily indoor use.
+If you do plan on taking your iPad on more of an adventure, though, you may want something a little more durable.
+If so, see our recommendations below for protective iPad cases and waterproof iPad cases.

-Cases are available on Amazon for all recent iPad models, including:
+Cases are available on Amazon for most recent iPad models, including:

 Best iPad Case for Protection: SupCase UB Pro